 The two became friends at West Point and then both assigned to the 4th U.S. Infantry in Missouri, before serving together in the Mexican-American War.
 Although there are conflicting sources detailing Longstreet’s role in Grant’s wedding to Julia Dent, he was, at the very least, a guest at their wedding in 1848.

 During the Civil War, the two friends, who both quickly rose the ranks of their respective armies, did not encounter each other until May 1864 at the Battle of the Wilderness.
-Longstreet was accidentally shot in the shoulder and neck by his own troops and would not rejoin the fight until the fall.
+Longstreet was accidentally shot in the shoulder and neck by his own troops and did not rejoin the fight until the fall.

 The atmosphere was understandably stilted until Grant approached Longstreet and, grasping his hand, declared, “Pete, let us have another game of brag, to recall the days that were so pleasant.”